anand-369/final-project/README.md

-# ✨  FRUITS FOR GOOD HEALTH ✨
+# ✨  INNER PEACE ✨

-This is a web based application developed for providing information related to fruits and their uses in india
+This is a web based application developed for providing information related to meditation and diffrent types of meditation  in india

 ### This web based health application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.